compadrejunior/typescript-course/Chapter-03/README.md

 }
 ```

-Now, when we compile with the `tsc` command in the root folder, and it will respect the configurations we set.
+Now, when we compile with the `tsc` command in the root folder, and it will respect the configurations we set (read files from the src folder and output compiled files to outDir).

 > [!TIP]
 > You don't need to use the `tsc --init` command to create a configuration file.
 If you are an experienced TypeScript developer, you may find better to just create the file manually and add just the options you need.